Wednesday, 4 July 2007

 We made a long diversion around a side valley and eventually reached the cleared heights of the causse and the village of Saint-Victor, with its decrepit château and church.

-It was pretty but there was no bar, only a boulangerie.
-We were ready for our second breakfast but it had to wait.
-It was sunny but rain was coming – we could see a dark mass billowing across from the Tarn.
+It was pretty but there was no bar, only a boulangerie. so our much-desired second breakfast had to wait.
+Although it was sunny, we could see rain coming – a dark mass billowing across from the Tarn.

-Down the other side of the plateau we soon arrived at the sister village of Melvieu, also attractive, which had signs pointing to a bar but no actual bar, as one of the locals kindly informed us.
+Down the other side of the plateau we arrived at the nearby village of Melvieu, also attractive, which had signs pointing to a bar but no actual bar, as one of the locals kindly informed us.

-We had to shelter briefly from the rain under an archway, then we hurried down the forest road in our plastic ponchos, beside a steep tributary, until we rejoined the Tarn at Le Truel.
+We had to shelter briefly from the rain under an archway before hurrying down the forest road in our plastic ponchos, beside a steep tributary, until we rejoined the Tarn at Le Truel.
 By this time the sun was shining again.

 We passed the camping ground and crossed the bridge, not expecting much after our previous disappointments, but we did the place an injustice.